muratk5n/thirdwave/en/README.md

 ---

-'Unregistered securities'.. thats the thing - as far as law is concerned, these ppl could be promoting snake oil, it wouldn't mtter.
+'Unregistered securities'.. thats the thing - as far as law is concerned, these ppl could be promoting snake oil.
 They are peddling andom bullshit vaporware that doesn't even exist in the books.

 WAPO: "The proposed class action alleges the celebrities promoted unregistered securities and accuses them of violating Florida laws